 Webster returned to Cambridge after graduating in May of 2013 as the winningest student-athlete in program history.
 The Washington, D.C., native captained the 2012-13 squad to a 20-10 overall record en route to its third straight Ivy League championship and the program’s first ever win in the NCAA Tournament, a 68-62 defeat of third-seeded New Mexico in the second round.
 Webster finished the year averaging 8.4 ppg and 2.9 rpg while playing 33.6 minutes.

 Webster’s career record stands at 90-30 with a 45-11 mark in the Ancient Eight.
 Harvard won at least 20 games in each of his four years with the team, and earned a trip to the postseason each year as well.
-He ranks 28th in Crimson annals with 1,016 points, is fifth with 176 three-pointers, and stands in second place with 117 career games played.
+He ranks 30th in Crimson annals with 1,016 points, is fifth with 176 three-pointers, and stands in fourth place with 117 career games played.
 Webster was an All-Ivy League honorable mention selection as a sophomore, and was also a recipient of Harvard’s John Harnice ’84 Spirit Award (2012-13), Floyd S. Wilson Sportsmanship Award (2010-11), and Henry Zimmerman Free Throw Shooting Accuracy Award (2009-10).